Betoken/Whitepaper/BetokenWhitepaper.md

 #### 1.3.3 Friendly to Beginner Managers
 Since the launch of our Testnet Alpha, some people have told us that they haven't had time before to do their due diligence researching and accumulating knowledge about the best crypto-assets, but want to get better at it.
 Betoken offers beginner managers a safe environment to grow, since they can first observe how veteran managers make investments and let the community handle the fund's money, before dipping their toes into making decisions for an already full-fledged hedge fund.

 Compared to ICONOMI and Melon, where you have to bootstrap a new hedge fund completely on your own, Betoken is much more beginner-friendly.
 It's the difference between getting a job at a well-established company and starting your own company.
+This trait facilitates the inflow of new managers into the Incentivized Meritocracy, which is essential to keeping Betoken's model effective in making decisions.

-#### 1.3.4 Reduction of operational costs
+#### 1.3.4 Reduction of Operational Costs
-Crypto Fund Managers and individual investors will become ultra-aware and over-burdened by one major painful oversight: operations.
+Crypto fund managers and individual investors will become ultra-aware and over-burdened by one major painful oversight: operations.
 The process of buying, selling and storing cryptocurrency is not for the light hearted.
 There’s managing exchanges and OTC partners, setting up digital wallets, ensuring a foolproof custody process and tracking activities.

 If you want a portfolio of 10 cryptoassets, it would take a couple of hours at least to just execute that portfolio.
 If you sign up for a centralized exchange on day 1, you have 100 ETH and want to put 10 ETH in 10 assets, that’s a three-hour process of signing up on exchanges, purchasing assets, registering your identity, actually getting your ethers, transferring your ethers, waiting for however long it takes for confirmation, then trading on a crypto-to-crypto order book, and then having to pull all those off the exchanges if you want to be secure.

 This requires focus, time, energy, patience and resources.
 Fantasies of patient, thoughtful investing will be obliterated by the grind of producing tax-tracking spreadsheets and digital wallet management.
 It’s a complete disaster from a user experience perspective.
 Betoken will focus on making investing in crypto as simple as deposit-and-profit, so that research and due diligence is done by managers in their stead.
 Betoken’s users just instantly gain exposure to a portfolio of cryptoassets.
 It’s way easier.

-We expect a wave of 3rd party resources to service the funds and individual investors that stay in business.
+We expect a wave of third party resources to service the funds and individual investors that want to stay in business.
 We want to be part of this new wave of services by **automating the whole buying, selling and reporting process**.
 Facilitating the collection, consolidation and sharing of data for reporting, risk management and supervisory purposes is also one of the potential key benefits of Betoken.

-#### 1.3.5 1% fee
-At Betoken, we believe that the 2/20 ratio and lockups will fall out of favor.
-Investors will want the same democratization and flexibility that cryptocurrency itself promises.
-Someone sitting in the middle taking an outsized portion of returns, while holding money hostage, seems awfully.

-Betoken’ll charge only a 1% fee on the fund assets at the end of each investment cycle.

-#### 1.3.6 Incentivizing a strong managers community
-A lack of competitive distinction, fundraising ability  —  and necessary investing acumen  —  will lead to massive amounts of consolidation and, of course, outright failure.
-On the consolidation side, funds who shortfall their raises will begin pairing up with each other.
-Failures will take the shape of zombie-funds, left behind by fund managers who become disinterested and move on to other projects.

-Betoken aims to acquire a vast users base by partnering with the best managers in the industry and be the best alternative to single managed crypto fund by leveraging a incentivized meritocracy approach.

-### 1.3.7 Demand for Decentralized Cryptocurrency Hedge Funds

-#### 1.3.7.1 Demand from Investors

-One of Betoken's competitors, ICONOMI, has seen rapid growth in user count and book value.
-Quoting ICONOMI's [Q4 2017 Financial Report](https://medium.com/iconominet/iconomi-financial-report-q4-2017-17da25349f3d):

-> Our user base increased more than 50% in the last quarter, and **in January we added more than 10,000 new users**.
-Our book value increased to \$327 million USD, which is 173% more than in Q3.
-But even more important than book value is the revenue the platform is generating. **DAAs have** **generated over \$200,000** **in revenue in one quarter**, an increase of more than four times over Q3.

-From this evidence, it is clear that the demand for decentralized cryptocurrency hedge funds is real and fast growing.

-If we look at cryptocurrency hedge funds in general, the numbers are even more promising: according to [Morgan Stanley](http://www.businessinsider.com/morgan-stanley-on-financial-institutions-interest-in-bitcoin-2017-12), investors have put over **$2 billion USD** into hedge funds specialized in cryptocurrency investments in 2017, and 2018 will likely be bigger.

-The latest estimate of the number of crypto funds is 226 at the beginning of 2018, with $3.5 - 5 billion in assets under management [[source](https://next.autonomous.com/cryptofundlist/)].
-2018 could be on the same order of magnitude as 2017.
-And according to the [Eurekahedge Crypto-Currency Hedge Fund Index](http://www.eurekahedge.com/Indices/IndexView/Eurekahedge/682/Eurekahedge_Crypto_Currency_Hedge_Fund_Index), we’ve witnessed a 1,708.49% return for the 9 best crypto funds in 2017.
-With this kind of performance, we could witness a massive influx of new investors in the next months.

-#### 1.3.7.2 Demand from Managers

-There is evidence that quants and data scientists are interested in participating in hedge funds.

-* According to Quantopian's [website](https://www.quantopian.com/about), over 700,000 algorithms have been submitted to their platform throughout its lifetime.
-* According to a Wired [article](https://www.wired.com/2016/12/7500-faceless-coders-paid-bitcoin-built-hedge-funds-brain/), over 7,500 data scientists joined Numerai's competitions in 2016.
-* The market cap for the ICONOMI token, which will be used for creating hedge funds on ICONOMI's platform [[source](https://iconomi.zendesk.com/hc/en-us/articles/115002851065-ICN-token)], is currently over $156 million USD.
-(Coinmarketcap, Feb 8 2018)

 ### 1.4 Potential challenges